 American Express Blue Cash Preferred® fees

-American Express currently offers a 0% introductory annual percentage rate (APR) on the Blue Cash Preferred® credit card, which is valid for the first 12 months.
-After that period, the APR range typically falls into a range, depending on the credit score and other applicant details.
+American Express also currently offers a 0% introductory annual percentage rate (APR) on the Blue Cash Preferred® credit card, which is valid for the first 12 months.
+After that period, the APR range varies depending on the credit score and other applicant details.
 Common factors that can influence the APR beyond credit score include debt to income ratio, annual income, employment history, loan terms, and more.

 Individuals should be aware that not everyone is offered a 0% intro APR either.
 If your credit score is high enough to qualify for the card but not sufficient to qualify for 0% APR, you may have some interest attached to the Blue Cash Preferred® Card for the first 12 months.